 If you look after your property and something unexpected happens, that's when your insurance should be there to help.

 Unfortunately, there are things we do not cover.
-It is therefore important to check your policy booklet before reporting any claim, for more information on what is and is not covered.
+It is therefore important to check your policy booklet before reporting any claim.
 Your policy documents will also tell you what cover you have selected and what excess will apply, depending on the type of claim you wish to make.

 Common examples of some areas not covered under your policy: